emit-js/emit/README.md

 The emit composer pattern decouples libraries at the npm dependency level.
 End users maintain full control over library versioning and composition.

 Emit better enables library authors to flexibly degrade if users choose not to include certain components.
-Dynamic importing with emit libraries is a breeze.
+Emit works great with dynamic imports.

 ## Your first observable library